paulmorriss/bikeornot/README.md

 It looks at the weather conditions and temperature during the commute times, and works out whether you should take your bike or not.

 Current state:
-Hard coded for my work location and my preferences.
+Output is for debug.
+Query parameters work

 Future work:
 Allow others to store their own preferences on their browser.